rajdeepkumar2743/QA-Automation-Intern-Assignment/README.md

   - Implemented visibility and interactivity checks with `WebDriverWait` for dynamic content.
   - Tests are designed to work in headless mode using Chrome for CI/CD compatibility.

-- ✅ Load Test (Bonus)
-  - Implemented using `Locust` to simulate realistic concurrent user traffic.
-  - Tests the `/api/users` endpoint under 5–10 users with staggered wait times.
-  - Validates performance and stability under light load conditions.

 Each test was designed with clarity, reliability, and reusability in mind, simulating how real users interact with APIs and UI components.

 ## Notes

 - Selenium tests run in **headless mode** using ChromeDriver, suitable for CI environments.
 - API tests are implemented using `pytest` and `requests`.
-- Load testing with `Locust` is optional and included for performance demonstration.